7mind/mudyla/docs/reference/cli.md

 *   `--verbose`: Stream output to console (simple format).
 *   `--github-actions`: Stream output with GitHub Actions grouping markers.
 *   `--without-nix`: Run without Nix isolation (default on Windows).
+*   `--force-nix`: Force Nix integration even if it would normally be skipped (e.g., on Windows).

 ## Arguments & Flags